kaizvn/citi-buddy/documentation/IMPLEMENTATION.md

 ## UI overview
   ![Dashboard](/documentation/images/ui-overview-01.png)
+Dashboard

-  UI support basic tracking volume of Utilities.
+ - UI support basic tracking volume of Utilities.
-  Displaying data of 10 latest days in two mode: chart or list.
+ - Displaying data of 10 latest days in two mode: chart or list.

 ![Import Logs](/documentation/images/ui-overview-02.png)
+  Import DataLog
-  Support import data by uploading .csv or manually input.
+  - Support import data by uploading .csv or manually input.
-  Be able to map columns in `*.csv` to Primary Attributes (required fields).
+  - Be able to map columns in `*.csv` to Primary Attributes (required fields).

 ## Benefits
  - Scalable: ready to support new City, Utility, DataLog formats.
  - Accessible: be able to access, manage, calculate each single metadata of selected Utility for analysis or report.

+## The mistakes
+  I was overthinking about the problem.
+Since implement 3 set attributes of each Utility (water supply, electricity, waste) by extended them from Base Utility is simplest implementation, but I wanted to visit hell by pick a solution to import data in the wildest way (whatever format).

 ## Room for improvements
+  - Define Types / Interfaces more details.

-  The current sourcecode is lack of APIs that support analysis & improve usable of importing DataLog:
+  - The current sourcecode is lack of APIs that support analysis & improve usable of importing DataLog:

     - Get and map Metadata into DataLog.
     - Function that map utility's name to utility_id.
     - Function that map City to city_id.

-  Also considering to use PostgreSQL by its excellent built-in JSON support (helpful to manipulate, indexing...)
+  - Also considering to use PostgreSQL by its excellent built-in JSON support (helpful to manipulate, indexing...)

-  Should have some testing here...
+  - Should have some testing here...